khanh1998/raft-go/note.md

 todos:
 - support log compaction
 - using try-lock instead
-- using subscriber pattern
-- distributed lock (support client leader election, like consul)
-- support viper to read config from cluster (need to make a interface as same as etcd, too complicated)
 - shorten critical region in outbound

 - using observer design patter: